-Antifungal medications are required to treat a yeast infection, but despite these medications being available over the counter, doctors suggest patients seek proper medical diagnosis before attempting to self-treat a yeast infection.
+Antifungal medications are required to treat yeast infections, and even though these medications are available over the counter, you should seek proper medical diagnosis before attempting to self-treat your yeast infection.
 This is especially important during pregnancy as not all medications may be safe for pregnant women.
-Some yeast infections are advanced enough to require prescription medication as over the counter varieties are not strong enough to fight the infection quickly.
+Some yeast infections my require a prescription medication, as over the counter varieties are not strong enough to fight the infection quickly.

-Yeast infections during pregnancy are common and do not pose any medical risk to the unborn baby, and safe medications are available for use during pregnancy.
-However, pregnant women with an active yeast infection during labor may pass the infection on to the baby.
-Typically, the yeast infection will affect your infant’s mouth in the form of an oral yeast infection is called thrush.
+Yeast infections during pregnancy are common and do not pose any medical risk to the unborn baby.
+There are safe medications available for use during pregnancy.
+However, if you are pregnant and have an active yeast infection, it is possible to pass the infection on to the baby during labor.
+Typically, the yeast infection will affect your infant’s mouth in the form of an oral yeast infection called thrush.
 Thrush is easily treatable in infants.

-Many women report yeast infections within a few weeks after giving birth.
-Postpartum yeast infections are common and may be associated with antibiotics, vaginal birth or hormonal changes.
+It's common to acquire a yeast infection within a few weeks after giving birth.
+Postpartum yeast infections may be associated with antibiotics, vaginal birth, or hormonal changes.
 It is important to tell your doctor about your symptoms before attempting to use over the counter antifungal medications.
 Your doctor may prescribe an oral antifungal to speed up the healing process.

-Yeast infections are common during breastfeeding, especially with the use of breast pads.
-Antibiotics can also affect yeast growth, increasing the likelihood of a yeast infection.
-Alternatively, women with vaginal yeast infections during labor can pass the infection on to the baby, which takes up to two weeks to develop into thrush (an oral yeast infection).
-Thrush can then be passed on to mom during breastfeeding.
+Yeast infections are common during breastfeeding, especially if you use breast pads.
+If your baby develops thrush from labor it can then be passed onto you through breastfeeding.
 Common symptoms of a yeast infection of the breast include painful nipples, peeling skin and shooting pains while feeding.
-Your doctor will work with you to maintain good personal and breastfeeding hygiene, including sterilizing breast pumps and washing/drying nipples between feedings.
+Your doctor can advise on the best ways to avoid infection, including sterilizing breast pumps and washing/drying nipples between feedings.
 An antifungal cream may be prescribed along with an oral antifungal medication to prevent or treat thrush in your baby.